CLCStriders/striders/pages/boddington-10.md

 ![Boddington 10 graphic](/assets/boddington/Boddington-10-graphic.jpeg "Boddington 10 graphic")

-CLC Striders Running Club would like to thank you for your entry to the first Boddington 10 Mile road race on **Sunday 28 January 2024**.
+CLC Striders Running Club look forward to welcoming you at the first Boddington 10 Mile road race on **Sunday 28 January 2024**, entries for which will be opening at **0700 on Thursday 7 December 2023**.

 Here's some helpful information below to make your race day experience the best it can be.